Dear reader of ADxS.org, please excuse the disruption.

 Wallet always in the same trouser pocket.

-A small wallet that can always be carried comfortably in a trouser pocket is less likely to get lost if it is always noticeably carried in the trouser pocket.
+A small wallet that can always be carried comfortably in a trouser pocket is less likely to get lost if it can always be felt in the trouser pocket.
 If it is missing, this immediately leads to a feeling of discomfort because the body senses the missing pouch.

 6.3.
 Avoid (dysfunctional) perfectionism